 If the unwanted communications continue, it should be brought to the attention of the employee’s supervisor.
 If the employees have different supervisors, the employee affected should consult with his/her own supervisor, whose responsibility it is to deal with all parties involved.
-If the situation is still problematic, then the supervisor’s supervisor may be needed to address it, and up through the chain of command.
-Human Resources does not step in to negotiate a problematic work relationship at the outset, but has an expectation that employees will communicate directly and effectively with one another.
-Once this occurs and if problems continue, or if a power issue is involved (e.g., a supervisor-employee relationship), then the Office of Diversity and Employment Practices may become involved.
+If the situation is still problematic, the supervisor’s supervisor may be needed to address it.
+Human Resources does not initially step in to negotiate a problematic work relationship but expects that employees will communicate directly and effectively with one another.
+If problems continue, or if a power issue is involved (e.g., a supervisor-employee relationship), then the Office of Diversity and Employment Practices may become involved.

 "There used to be a mediation alternative offered to staff through HR where a staff member could ask for an HR representative to assist them in resolving employment problems.
 It’s still listed on the website, but I was told by an HR rep that this option isn’t offered anymore.
 Could Staff Senate please find out what other options there are and post a clarification of this policy?
 Thank you!!"

 ANSWER: Mediation was a service that was discontinued and taken out of the handbook back in 2011.

 Staff Senate is currently investigating whether alternatives to mediation are available.